Billy Liddell: Later life and legacy

 Liddell settled in Liverpool with Phyllis and their twin sons, residing in Merseyside until his death.
 When his father died in January 1951, Liddell arranged for his mother, sister, and younger brothers to relocate to the city, concentrating his family in the region.
 While still a player, Liddell was appointed a Justice of the Peace for Liverpool in 1958 and contributed a column to the Echo's football edition.
 He became occupied with voluntary work, which entailed him being an occasional disc jockey for the Women's Voluntary Service at Alder Hey Children's Hospital, working for local youth clubs, and teaching at a Sunday school.
 Although religious, Liddell had not been a lay preacher as some believed.
 His wife dismissed it as a misapprehension, recalling that, while Liddell had abstained from drinking and smoking, he had not objected to others doing so in his presence and never "rammed any of his views down people's throats."
-After retiring in 1961, Liddell served as assistant permanent secretary and bursar to the University of Liverpool until 1984, and authored a memoir, titled "My Soccer Story".
+After retiring in 1961, Liddell served as assistant permanent secretary and bursar to the University of Liverpool Guild of Undergraduates (Student Union) until 1984, and authored a memoir, titled "My Soccer Story".

 While he had no desire to be a manager, Liddell, as a shareholder, had wanted to become a Liverpool director; however, his repeated applications to board elections were unsuccessful.
 He continued to play football for a magistrates' team until he decided to focus on tennis after breaking a cheek bone.
 In 1967, Liddell and other footballing personalities appeared in a charity match to generate funds for Bankfield House Community Centre.
 More than 10,000 people watched Liddell play opposite retired Hungarian international Ferenc Puskás at South Liverpool's Holly Park ground, raising £1,100 in the process.
 He later became chairman of Littlewoods' Spot the Ball panel and president of the Liverpool FC Supporters Club.
 After being diagnosed with Parkinson's disease in the early 1990s, Liddell resigned from the panel on the insistence of Phyllis.
 His wife had first noticed atypical behaviour on a visit to Anfield following the Hillsborough disaster in 1989, when he did not appear able to register what had happened in Sheffield.
 When his condition worsened, Liddell moved to a nursing home in Mossley Hill.
 He died on 3 July 2001, within a week of the deaths of former Liverpool manager Joe Fagan and director Tom Saunders.